thi-truong/census-prep/01_tutorial_get_census_API_key_running.md

 </details>

-> [!WARNING]
-> Keep your API key secure.
+ :warning: Keep your API key secure.
 It is best to make sure it is kept securely and treat it like a password.
 If you share your code or a result with someone, make sure to delete the key if it is present, and replace with a placeholder like `[your-key-here]`, etc.

 ## Step 3.
 Use the key